 Davies had long been earmarked as a player with England potential.
 It was clear he had talent when he finished above Graeme Hick in the Worcestershire averages in his debut season in 2005, and he was selected for the National Academy and toured the West Indies with England A that winter.
 A former England Under-19 captain, Davies has impressed everyone who has come across him and, vitally, his glovework is an excellent standard.
 At the end of the 2009 season, sensing a need to challenge himself, Davies moved from Worcestershire to Surrey where he has been given the responsibility of batting in the top order.

 A stylish left-handed batsman, he is particularly fluent through the offside but his tendency to hit the ball in the air has prevented him from nailing down an international position.

-In February 2011 Davies came out as gay in an interview with The Daily Telegraph.
+In February 2011 Davies became the first international cricketer to announce that he was gay, choosing to reveal the fact in an interview with The Daily Telegraph.
 He had come out to his family five years earlier and was also already out to his teammates.
-He became the first international cricketer to announce that he was gay.

 The following year, Davies was badly affected by the death of his teammate and friend Tom Maynard, even considering his future in the game.
 He responded emphatically in 2013, though his stylish runs could not prevent Surrey from being relegated.
 At the start of 2014, he was regarded by many as a viable candidate for the Test gloves.
 To the surprise of many, including Surrey, he gave up the gloves early in the season, requesting to be picked as a specialist batsman instead.
-While he is certainly a good enough batsman to justify that - his first-class average hovers around 40 - the decision effectively consigned his England career to the past.
-The nagging sense is that while Davies is one of the most aesthetically pleasing players on the county circuit, he is yet to fulfil his potential.
+While he was certainly a good enough batsman to justify that - his first-class average hovered around 40 at the time - the decision effectively consigned his England career to the past.
+The nagging sense was that while Davies was one of the most aesthetically pleasing players on the county circuit, he was yet to fulfil his potential.